oroinc/documentation/user_guide/data_management_view.rst

 There are several ways to get to a View page:

-- Select the relevant record in a :ref:`grid <user-guide-ui-components-grids>` (click the |IcView| icon)
+- Select the relevant record in a :ref:`grid <user-guide-ui-components-grids>` (click the |IcView| icon).

-- Find the records in the :ref:`Search Panel <user-guide-getting-started-search>`
+- Find the records in the :ref:`Search Panel <user-guide-getting-started-search>`.

-- Click the :guilabel:`Save and Close` button on a :ref:`Create/Edit form <user-guide-ui-components-create-pages>`
+- Click the :guilabel:`Save and Close` button on a :ref:`Create/Edit form <user-guide-ui-components-create-pages>`.

 What You Can See on a View Page